Chagrilled/P4-DandoriDesktop/readme.md

 - Bank
 - Probably more

-### Object AI List:
+### Supported Objects:

+These objects have (most) of their pertinent bytes parsed and displayed for manipulating.
+Objects not in this list will have their properties retained, and new ones taken from the default data.
+YMMV.

  - ✅ Pots - Inventory length is the first byte followed by the slots, as normal
- - Hazard spouts - ???
-HibaIce has Sublevel examples of it setting some params, but the AI bytes don't reflect it
  - ✅ NoraSpawners - diagram on TKB.
- - ✅ CrushJelly - Has a string array of somethings - slightly different to the regular inventory again, but probably next on the list.
-For now, uses pot AI as the string array will be maintained, or taken by defaults.
-It's to do with objects contained (but not dropped) by the jelly I think.
+ - ✅ CrushJelly - They're just pots.
+There's a `searchCIDList` array which seems to be items that can be "in" the jelly (as in pre-spawned items, not drops on destroy)
+ - ✅ Portals - TriggerPortal is fully supported, so you can link portals to wherever you like.
+Results may vary.
+Some parameters are completely unknown in purpose/formula, like `PanzakuPriority` and `DisablePikminFlags`.
+I have no idea how to calculate the latter.

 ### 1.0 Release Targets:

 - ✅ CrushJelly AI
 - Crush bag requirements
 - Gates HP?
-- (?)
-Cave AI/portal linking
+- ✅ Cave AI/portal linking
 - Night maps
 - ✅ Map icon rotation?
 - ✅ Legend